Jana loves unusual history. She strives to share the bizarre and funny cases of yore with kindred spirits.

 The 7-foot find was unique but the owners of the opal mine were unimpressed.
 They planned on selling Eric as raw material to jewellery makers.
 Palaeontologists fought to save the fossil and a public campaign raised enough funds to purchase Eric.
 Today, he is safe and sound at the Australian Museum.

 4. The Loch Ness Bones

-One day, a pensioner strolled along the shore of Loch Ness.
-At one point, he found bones.
-When it became clear that the pieces belonged to a plesiosaur, believers touted this as evidence that there was a surviving Jurassic population in the water.
-Sadly, the bones were not new.
-This particular plesiosaur died 150 million years ago.
-In addition, Loch Ness only formed 12,000 years ago.
+One day, a pensioner strolled along the shores of Loch Ness when he found bones.
+They belonged to a plesiosaur.
+For believers, this was evidence that plesiosaurs had managed to survive at the Loch.
+But sadly, the bones were not new.
+This particular plesiosaur had died 150 million years ago.
+Loch Ness only formed 12,000 years ago.

-Since the discovery of plesiosaurs several decades ago, their locomotion was like paleontologists' dandruff (it made them scratch their heads a lot).
+Since the first plesiosaurs were discovered decades ago, their locomotion was like palaeontologists' dandruff (it made them scratch their heads a lot).
 Nobody could figure out how these creatures moved their big bodies through the water.